volaxrelax/relaxtoken/README.md

 - [x] Property owner 1, 2 (200 each)
 - [x] Renter 1, 2 (10000 each)
 - [x] Owner 1 lists property, send 100 token to the uhood smart contract, eth address, next available date, property location (can't be updated), property type (appartment, townhouse, house), layout(bedroom count, toilet count, garage count)
+- [x] Can get all the info
+- [ ] Can update next available date
 - [ ] Admin approve listing (admin is a committee voted by all users)
-- [x] Can get all the info
 - [ ] Only owner can update the info
 - [ ] Owner 1 transfers ownership to owner 2
 - [ ] Owner 2 can update the info